khirawdhi/zero-to-hero-threat-model/README.md

 Threat models in this repository can be used individually or combined to model **end-to-end system security**.

+---

+## Threat Model Index

+For a quick overview of all threat models, architecture patterns, and case studies in this repository, see:

+➡ **THREAT-MODEL-INDEX.md**

+This index helps navigate the repository by:

+- system type (cloud, AI, A2A)
+- security domain (supply chain, CI/CD, dependencies)
+- architecture patterns
+- real-world case studies

+---

 ### Cloud • AI • A2A • Software Supply Chain • Security Architecture